jgberton/rightplace-ai-case-study/docs/architecture/README.md

 ### 🏗️ Architecture Overview

-This document provides the entry point to the platform architecture.
+The entry point to the platform architecture.

 <strong>You are here.</strong>